 Once the car is fully rinsed, the whole body is wiped using the chamois to absorb extra water and moisture.

-After wiping the car dry, the attendant then applies car wax to polish it and protect the car from dust.
+After wiping the car dry, attendant then applies car wax to polish it and protect car from dust.

 Additional service may include cleanup of the car’s interior, removing trash, vacuuming carpets and seats.

-A carwash business can be a lucrative trade to operate on a growing number of car owners as an alternative to public transport and the rising mid-income population.
+A carwash business can be a lucrative trade to operate on: growing number of car owners as alternative to public transport and rising mid-income population.
 With proper market research, sound business plan, efficient operations (hiring competent workers and using durable equipment and high-quality materials), your business is going to prosper.